Nature in central Tokyo

 (late November – early December)

 Tokyo’s autumn/fall is famous for the vibrant yellow leaves of Ginkgo trees commonly seen all over the city (late November – early December).
 The best time varies from year to year but late November – early December seems to be the safest time to plan a photoshoot with the yellow leaves of Ginkgo trees.
+However, some trees are photogenic in as early as mid November and also as late as mid December, depending on the location.
 Ginkgo trees are seen everywhere in central Tokyo from parks and gardens to busy commercial streets.

 Since ancient times, because Ginkgo trees are burn-resistant and known as fire blockers, they have been planted alongside streets leading to parks which are designated as evacuation areas in Tokyo.
 From a photographer’s perspective, portrait photoshoots around this time are great for family portraits as it’s fun for everyone to throw the leaves!
 The yellow Gingko leaves are very popular also for our pre-wedding and engagement photoshoots.